-The use of VIBE is expected to enhance USCIS’s ability to distinguish eligible petitioners from those who may be ineligible, and thus make reviews by our ISOs more efficient.
+The use of VIBE is expected to enhance USCIS’s ability to distinguish eligible petitioners and applicants from those who may be ineligible, and thus make reviews by USCIS officers more efficient.

-In the future, the use of VIBE should reduce the need for companies and organizations to submit identical paper documentation with each petition to establish their current level of business operations.
-Through VIBE, USCIS should also be able to reduce the number of RFEs issued to otherwise eligible petitioners.
+The use of VIBE should reduce the need for companies and organizations to submit identical paper documentation with each petition to establish their current level of business operations.
+Through VIBE, USCIS should also be able to reduce the number of RFEs issued to otherwise eligible petitioners or applicants.

-By providing the same petitioner information to all four USCIS service centers, VIBE promotes the consistent review of employment-based immigrant and nonimmigrant petitions.
+By providing the same petitioner and applicant information to all five USCIS service centers, VIBE promotes the consistent review of employment-based immigrant and nonimmigrant filings.
 Overall, the information VIBE provides improves the integrity of employment-based immigrant and nonimmigrant programs and the process for petitioners seeking foreign workers to employ.

 Feedback about VIBE

-USCIS may send to some petitioners an RFE or NOID that references information VIBE has received from the IIP.
-Petitioners MUST respond to these RFEs or NOIDs; failure to respond may result in the denial of the petition.
+USCIS may send to some petitioners or applicants an RFE or NOID that references information VIBE has received from the IIP.
+Petitioners or applicants MUST respond to these RFEs or NOIDs; failure to respond may result in the denial of the petition or application.